Are you looking for ways to stop grinding your teeth or clenching your jaw?

 This BBC article may be several years old but it gives more information about the links between stress and bruxism.
 The reader comments at the end may be reassuring to people who have just been diagnosed with the condition.

-Many people are unaware that they are grinding their teeth, especially at night.
+Most people are unaware that they are grinding their teeth, especially at night.
 The most obvious symptom of bruxism is the sound of scraping and grinding.
 It is an unpleasant noise which those nearby are likely to notice.